kylebelanger/range.js/readme.md

 # Range.js

 A simple and light vanilla JavaScript library to resize, reduce, or change ranges of DOM elements using the HTML5 `<input type="range">` element.

 ## Usage:

-1. Include range.js in your dependencies
+1. Include the `range.js` library in your dependencies
 2. Wrap sections that you want to have input range control over
 3. Simply add a `data-range="true"` attribute to the wrapper element
-4. Initialize a range.js object within the page
+4. Initialize a `Range` object within the page

   ```html
   <script>